nestjs/docs.nestjs.com/content/openapi/types-and-parameters.md

 breed: string;
 ```

-If you want to give multiple examples, you can utilize the `examples` key by passing in an object structured like this:
+If you want to provide multiple examples, you can use the `examples` key by passing in an object structured like this:

 ```typescript
 @ApiProperty({